 The NWA of 1998 is the principal legal instrument relating to water resource management in South Africa.
 The Act is now being implemented incrementally.
-Other recent legislation, which supports the NWA includes the Water Services Act (Act 108 of 1997) and the National Environmental Management Act (Act 107 of 1998).
+Other recent legislation which supports and interacts with the NWA includes the Water Services Act (Act 108 of 1997) and the National Environmental Management Act (Act 107 of 1998).